 Dr. Christopher N. Lawrence received his Ph.D. in political science from the University of Mississippi at Oxford in December 2003.
 He has been a political science professor at Middle Georgia State University since August 2012; he has concurrently served as assistant chair of the Department of History and Political Science since August 2014.

-Dr. Lawrence previously held visiting (non-tenure-track) professor positions at Millsaps College (Jackson, Miss.), Duke University (Durham, N.C.), Saint Louis University (St. Louis, Mo.), Tulane University (New Orleans, La.), and Virginia Tech (Blacksburg, Va.), and was assistant professor of political science at Texas A&M International University in Laredo, Texas from 2008 through 2011.
+Dr. Lawrence previously held visiting (non-tenure-track) professor positions at Millsaps College (Jackson, Miss.), Duke University (Durham, N.C.), Saint Louis University (St. Louis, Mo.), Tulane University (New Orleans, La.), and Virginia Tech (Blacksburg, Va.), and was assistant professor of political science at Texas A&M International University (TAMIU) in Laredo, Texas from 2008 through 2011.

 Prior to pursuing his Ph.D., Dr. Lawrence earned a B.A. in political science at the University of Memphis after additional undergraduate studies at Rose-Hulman Institute of Technology (Terre Haute, Ind.) and Georgetown University (Washington, D.C.).
 His interest in politics began at an early age; from 1984 to 1991, he lived in England, where as a student in British schools he developed an interest in both American and comparative politics.
 He is a 1993 graduate of Forest High School (Ocala, Fla.), and considers Memphis and Ocala his “hometowns.”